 An Ambitious National Programme

-The Police National Database (PND) is currently available to all UK police forces and selected law enforcement agencies, allowing these organisations to share intelligence and other information captured in local systems on a national basis.
-In response to recommendations made in the Bichard inquiry after the murders of two 10 year old girls in Soham, the PND supports delivery of 3 strategic benefits:
+The Police National Database (PND) is currently available to all UK police forces and selected law enforcement agencies.
+It allows these organisations to share nationally intelligence and other information captured in local systems.
+Developed in response to recommendations made in the Bichard inquiry (after the Soham murders in 2002 of two 10 year old girls, Holly Wells and Jessica Chapman), the PND now supports delivery of three strategic benefits:

-- To prevent and disrupt serious and organised crime
+- Preventing and disrupting serious and organised crime

-In 2007 Logica (now CGI) was awarded a £75M contract to build and deliver the PND system to the Home office.
-Datalynx was selected by the Home Office to assist all UK Police forces to provide data to PND and provide on-going support to the forces.
+In 2007, Logica (now CGI) was awarded a £75M contract to build and deliver the PND system to the Home office.
+Datalynx was subsequently selected by the Home Office to assist all UK police forces to provide data to the PND, and to provide ongoing support to the forces.

 A Large and Challenging Programme